Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 Chilliwack has a couple of great venues for corn mazes.
 Both of these also offer a pumpkin patch and other fall activities.

-Fantasy Farms is home to Petey’s Pumpkin Patch which usually features more than one different corn maze for visitors to choose from.
-In previous years they offered a smaller maze for younger guests and a few longer, more complicated mazes for older folk or children with parents.
+Fantasy Farms is home to Peteys Pumpkin Patch which usually features more than one different corn maze for visitors to choose from.
+In previous years the farm offered a smaller maze for younger guests and a few longer, more complicated mazes for older folks or children with parents.

-In 2022 there were two corn mazes.
-There was a small one for kids at their Petey’s Pumpkin Patch event.
-They also had a larger maze, but it was used for Reapers Maze of Terror (which is a serious haunted Halloween attraction each year).
+The same as the year before, in 2022 there were two corn mazes.
+There was a small one for kids at the farm’s Peteys Pumpkin Patch event.
+The farm also had a larger maze, but it was used for Reapers Maze of Terror (which is a serious haunted Halloween attraction each year).

-General admission to Petey’s Pumpkin Patch cost $12, or $40 for a family of four in 2022.
+General admission to Peteys Pumpkin Patch cost $12, or $40 for a family of four in 2023.
 This included access to the Mini Maze, animal area and other family-friendly activities.

 Reapers Maze of Terror at Fantasy Farms

-The attraction combines the best of its three former elements and is really impressive.
 If you like haunted houses and seriously scary corn mazes, you would love Reapers.
 It’s worth the drive out to see!
+In 2023 it ran from October 6th until the 31st.

 Chilliwack Corn Maze

 The 12-acre Chilliwack Corn Maze features a new theme every year.
-In 2021 the design highlighted the word “wander” and featured the word itself along with a mountainous landscape.
 The 2022 design included both a T-Rex and a massive chicken and was made in partnership with Science World’s T.rex: The Ultimate Predator exhibition.
+In 2023 the maze had a special 25th anniversary design.

 The Chilliwack Corn Maze’s address is 41905 West Yale Road.
 It’s a little ways off the Trans-Canada Highway just past the farm where the Chilliwack Tulip Festival takes place in the spring and where the Chilliwack Sunflower Festival happens in the summer and early fall.

-In 2022 the maze operated from August 13th until the end of October.
-The maze was open every day in October and every day except Monday in August and September.
-Admission to the Chilliwack Corn Maze was $16 in 2022.
+In 2023 the maze operated from August 10th until the end of October.
+The maze was open every day in October, every day except Monday in September and every day but Monday and Tuesday in August.
+Admission to the Chilliwack Corn Maze was $16 in 2023.

 See our article about the Chilliwack Corn Maze for more details.